sallyklpoon/Boriya-text-based-adventure/README.md

   your health in order to prepare for the next battle.
 Likewise, in the endgame, the Ranger class is weaker than the other classes, so it is important to take note of your health as you travel through the map.

+* In addition, HP is only gained when moving through the map.
+If you were to gain a level, your MAX HP increases, however that still means you will have to move around to heal your current health to your MAX HP levels.

 * The final boss is located at 24, 24: so if you would like to finish the game as fast as possible, we suggest moving in a south-easterly direction.